What is English Country Dancing

 - Third Fridays - regular dance - Dancing to live music from 7:00-9:30pm.
 The regular dance generally starts out with simpler dances early in the evening, progressing to dances with more difficulty later on, depending on the experience level of the crowd. $10.

-- English Country Dance Balls - four times a year - workshop at 7:00pm, dancing to live music from 7:30-10pm.
+- English Country Dance Balls - once or twice a year - workshop at 7:00pm, dancing to live music from 7:30-10pm.

-- High Tea Ball on the Saturday of Labor Day weekend (September 2, 2017) Must register for the weekend, which is often sold out early, alas...
+- High Tea Ball on the Saturday of Labor Day weekend.
+Must be registered for the weekend, which is often sold out early, alas...

 - Yuletide Ball on the third Friday in December (December 21, 2018) $20